Facebook says it will be 'all video' in 5 years as people abandon text

 Still, Facebook's hard push into the world of video hasn't gone unnoticed or without objection from publishers, who feel pressured by an algorithm that gives preference to certain types of content over others, and users who have become annoyed with the influx of video in their feeds.

-MY FACEBOOK FEED IS ALL VIDEO— @alishalisha
+MY FACEBOOK FEED IS ALL VIDEO<br>WHERE DID ALL MY FRIENDS GO—@alishalisha

 Videos are now viewed eight billion times daily on Facebook, according to Mendelsohn, up from one billion just a year ago.
 She also said at the Fortune conference that, on average, 100 million hours of video are watched on Facebook every day through mobile devices.